jmike/naomi/API-Database.md

 ### <a name="connect" href="connect">#</a>connect([callback]) -> promise

-Attempts to connect to the database server.
+Attempts to connect to the server.

 ##### Parameters